Launching a product is a very exciting time in any entrepreneur's life.

-In this guide, we walk you through various ways to effectively launch your product, what to expect, and key examples of successful launches.
+In this guide, we walk you through various ways to launch your product, what to expect, and real-world examples of successful launches.

 Landing pages are a great way to announce the launch of your product, and build hype around the launch.

 Here are a few great ways you can get some buzz from your landing page: